 Jamestown, the historic English settlement, is a short drive down the road.

-The beautiful campus of William and Mary is up the street from the colonial village.
+The beautiful campus of William and Mary is down the street from the colonial village.

-The Williamsburg Winery is nearby and open for samplings.
+The Williamsburg Winery is nearby and opens for samplings.

 Yorktown is a few miles away.

 When John D. Rockefeller, Jr. and his wife Abby envisioned and embarked on the restoration of this historic colonial village over 60-years ago, I have to believe they imagined a beautiful fall day when Americans and visitors from around the globe would be drawn to this patriotic time capsule.
 And while Williamsburg certainly is beautiful all times of the year, there’s something truly magical about fall in the Revolutionary City.